codeflow-studio/claude-code-chat/README.md

 code --install-extension claude-code-extension-0.0.1.vsix
 ```

+## Getting Started

+1. Install the extension from the VSCode Marketplace
+2. Open the Claude Code panel from the sidebar (look for the Claude icon)
+3. The extension will automatically start Claude Code when activated
+4. Start chatting with Claude about your code!

 ## Usage

-### Working with Images

-The extension supports attaching images to your messages:
+### 💬 Basic Chat

-1. **File Selection**: Click the image button (📎) in the input area
+- Type your questions or requests in the input area
+- Press Enter or click Send to submit
+- Claude will respond with helpful suggestions and code

+### 🖼️ Working with Images
-2. **Drag and Drop**: Drag image files onto the input area
+- **Drag & Drop**: Drag image files directly onto the input area
-3. **Paste**: Copy an image and paste with Ctrl/Cmd+V
+- **Paste**: Copy an image and paste with Ctrl/Cmd+V
+- **Browse**: Click the 📎 button to select image files

-Supported formats: JPG, PNG, GIF, WebP, SVG
+- Supported: JPG, PNG, GIF, WebP, SVG

-Images are temporarily saved and their paths are sent to Claude Code.
-See [Using Images](docs/using-images.md) for detailed documentation.
+### 🔧 Advanced Features
+- **@mentions**: Type @ to reference problems or terminal output
+- **Slash Commands**: Type / to see available commands
+- **Clear Chat**: Click the clear button to start fresh
+- **Restart Claude**: Use the restart button if needed

+See our [documentation](https://github.com/anthropic/claude-code-extension/tree/main/docs) for detailed guides.

 ## Development